tlahin/roger_skyline_1/README.md

   Easily configured during the graphical installation of Debian.
   You're able to check the size of the partitions with a command: `sudo fdisk -l`.

-# Adding rights to sudo
+# New user and adding sudo rights

+  To create and new user use command:

+  `adduser username`.

+  then add sudo rights with a following command:

   `usermod -aG sudo username`.

   - usermod is the tool that modifies a user account.

   - -aG is the option that tells the command to add the user to a specific group.
    The -a option adds a user to the group without removing it from current groups.
    The -G option states the group where to add the user.

   - sudo is the group we append to the above options.
 In this case, it is sudo, but it can be any other group.

   - username is the name of the user account you want to add to the sudo group.

 # Configuring static IP and a Netmask in \30